sgnn7/cortex/cortex.1.md

     If left empty, cortex will try to autodetect the default browser for the system.

+### browser-background=1
+    Whether the browser command should be backgrounded.
+Set to 0 to wait for the browser to finish before continuing cortex execution.

+    This is needed when using console browsers like lynx or w3m so they do not get executed in the background.

 ### update-interval=10
     Amount of minutes between automatic updates/refreshes.